crocs-muni/ECTester/README.md

  -v,--verbose                         Turn on verbose logging.
     --format <format>                 Output format to use.
 One of: text,yml,xml.
+    --fixed                           Generate key(s) only once, keep them for later operations.
+    --fixed-private                   Generate private key only once, keep it for later ECDH.
+    --fixed-public                    Generate public key only once, keep it for later ECDH.
  -f,--fresh                           Generate fresh keys (set domain
                                       parameters before every generation).
+    --time                            Output better timing values, by
+                                      running command in dry run mode and normal mode, and subtracting the
+                                      two.
     --cleanup                         Send the cleanup command trigerring
                                       JCSystem.requestObjectDeletion()
                                       after some operations.